 Home ownership is not a great investment for everyone.
 But it can be a great lifestyle decision with financial upside.
 Ultimately, we decided home ownership was the right decision for us.

-The first benefit is true whether you own your home outright or whether you are carrying a fixed rate fully amortizing mortgage.
-You know exactly what you will spend on mortgage and interest for the term of the mortgage, or you’ve eliminated these expenses completely once the mortgage is paid off.
+The first benefit of home ownership is true whether you own your home outright or whether you are carrying a fixed rate fully amortizing mortgage.
+You control exactly what you will spend on mortgage and interest payments for the term of the mortgage.
+If you choose to pay the mortgage off, you eliminated these expenses completely.

 Fixing or eliminating your housing expense can provide a psychological benefit.
 With so many uncertainties baked into any retirement scenario, having certainty over this large expense can be comforting.